davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 int main() {
-    // Just ask for the size first int num_employees = getNumEmployees();
+    // Just ask for the array size first int num_employees = getNumEmployees();
-    Employee my_employees[num_employees];
+    Employee my_employees[num_employees]; // just create an array that holds num_employees

     // (code omitted)
 }
 ```

-While it's true that this code works in Java, **this code is even less desirable than the one above it!** It may crash the C program at unexpected times.
+While it's true that this code works in Java, **this code is even less desirable than the one before it!** It may crash the C program at unexpected times!
 It's really important to understand why (stack overflow), so we need to have a handle on how the OS manages a process' memory during execution.

-##### Part 2: Process Address Space
+##### Part 2: Address Spaces

-When your program is in execution (known as a **process**), the OS assigns it a virtual address space.
+When your program is in execution (known as a **process**), the OS gives it a virtual address space.
 Think of this space as the process' very own sandbox.
-The specific implementation may vary across systems, but for simplicity and consistency with lectures, we'll assume that the OS organizes and orders the address space in the following **segments**:
+It's where all its resources (variables, open files, etc.) will live.
+We'll assume that the OS organizes and orders the address space in the following **segments**:

 <img src="figures/proj3-memlayout.png" width="300px">